Adaptive Intelligence: leveraging insights from adaptive behavior in animals to build flexible AI systems: Anatomical links to computations

-Recent work aims to unify a view for how a hierarchical implementation of prediction errors (including RPEs) could aid in learning across sensory, cognitive, and motor systems~\cite{Tsai2024}. \citet{Tsai2024} et al. found that during a cue-guided reward task, layer 2/3 somatosensory neurons showed enhanced responses to reward-predictive stimuli, and this led to reduced reward-prediction errors and increased confidence in predictions.
+Recent work aims to unify how a hierarchical implementation of prediction errors (including RPEs) could aid in learning across sensory, cognitive, and motor systems. \citet{Tsai2024} found that during a cue-guided reward task, layer 2/3 somatosensory neurons showed enhanced responses to reward-predictive stimuli, and this led to reduced reward-prediction errors and increased confidence in predictions.
 Following rule reversal, the lateral orbitofrontal cortex, via VIP interneurons, signaled context-prediction errors, reflecting a loss of confidence.
-The work suggests a hierarchical interaction of prediction errors across cortical regions, with top-down signals modulating sensory cortex activity Notably, prior work finds limited roles for only ``pure'' reward-based learning in motor learning, but it can be combined with sensory prediction errors to shape performance~\cite{izawa_learning_2011, mathis_somatosensory_2017,Palidis2021NullEO}.
+The work suggests a hierarchical interaction of prediction errors across cortical regions, with top-down signals modulating sensory cortex activity Notably, prior work finds limited roles for reward-only driven motor learning, but it can be combined with sensory prediction errors to shape performance~\cite{izawa_learning_2011, mathis_somatosensory_2017,Palidis2021NullEO}.
 I envision that future work will more deeply test how various learning signals are used concurrently across systems.
 For example, tasks that have different types of prediction errors can be developed that might conflict, forcing the subject to weight different errors in order to guide future actions.

-In the context of learning and links to AI, another critical view on cell types and anatomy is neural development.
-For example, cells in the cortex migrate to their final resting location in different times.
-Moreover, winner-takes-all synapses form, such as at the neuro-muscular-junction of alpha motor neurons and muscles.
-There is also a complex and highly regulated developmental program in the spinal cord of transcription factors and hox genes -- the genetics lay out the global (rostral-caudal) and even local (dorsal-ventral zones with a level) connections.
-Moreover, minimally in cortex, early traveling, spontaneous waves form the basis of early connections between cortical neurons.